christensenacademy/christensen-academy/modules/web-design-and-development-intro/reference.md

 * Messages must be able to go from a computer on one network to a computer on any other network in the world (Internet Layer).
 * There must be some reliability assurances for this all to work (Transport Layer).

-With these pieces in place, we can start inventing interesting and useful ways to send messages across the Internet.
+With these pieces in place, we can start inventing interesting types of messages to send over the Internet.
+Who would have guessed that the most popular type of message to send would become a webpage?

+##How the World Wide Web Works
 It turns out that the most popular application of this amazing technology has been the World Wide Web, which is essentially the system of websites and webpages that we've come to know.
 Websites exist on special computers connected to the Internet called Web servers.
 When you visit a website, you are sending an HTTP request for a webpage.
 The Web server receives your request and kindly responds with the webpage you requested, sending it to you in a message.

 ##Domain names and URLs